-- 1. If you haven't done so already during painting, remove the perforated grilles from your B-I-C Ceiling Speaker.
+- 1. If you haven't done so already during painting, remove the perforated grilles from your B·I·C America Ceiling Speaker.
 To remove the grille, just use the mounting screw (dog leg) on the rear to push the grille off. - 2.
 See Drawing 9.
-Make sure all the clamping brackets (dog legs) are turned inward as shown in the picture before going up on the ladder to install the unit in the ceiling. - 3.
-Find the wire you ran previously (hopefully hanging down through the hole you cut).
+Make sure all the clamping brackets (dog legs) are turned inward as shown in the picture before going up on the ladder to install the unit in the ceiling. - Find the wire you ran previously (hopefully hanging down through the hole you cut).
 Strip the ends if you haven't already done so and connect as described in Section F. - 4.
 Insert the speaker into the cutout hole and be certain the wire is not hanging down on the woofer cone. - 5.
-Using a Phillips screwdriver (or powered screwdriver, recommended), start tightening the six screws.
-As you start the tightening each of the mounting brackets (dog legs) will swing around and follow the screw down to the back of the wall and clamp the speaker into place.
+Using a Phillips screwdriver (or powered screwdriver, recommended), start tightening the four screws.
+As you start the tightening each of the mounting brackets (dog legs) will swing around and follow the screw down to the back of the ceiling and clamp the speaker into place.
 Avoid excessive force when tightening the screws to prevent deforming the drywall or breaking the plastic clamp of the speaker.
-Be sure to go around all six screws and check for even tightness in the clamping pressure. - 6.
-Now is the time to aim the midrange unit and tweeter (if needed) toward your primary listening area.
-Gently push on the rims so the centers are aiming toward the area you want (See Drawing 10). - 7.
-Replace the grille by gently pressing it into place.
+Be sure to go around all four screws and check for even tightness in the clamping pressure. - 6.
+Now is the time to aim the tweeter (if needed) toward your primary listening area.
+Gently push on the rim of the tweeter to swivel it so the center is aiming toward the area you want (See Drawing 10). - Replace the grille by gently pressing it into place.
 Use the supplied black grille adhesive around the edge of the grille when pressing it into place.